PrashantMohta/ModdingDocs/BetterMenus/better-menus.md

 where you see `//add elements here` you can add elements based on what you need. the 7 elements will be detailed on [Better Menu Elements Page](elements.md)

-To add lets say a MenuButton thats logs when  that button was pressed you would do
+To add lets say a MenuButton that logs when  that button was pressed you would do
 ```cs
 new Element[]
 {